Queen begins final journey as coffin taken from Balmoral Castle to Scotland's capital - KESQ

 Her son, now King Charles III, pledged the rest of his life to the monarchy after he was formally confirmed as the new King of the United Kingdom during a ceremony at St. James’s Palace on Saturday.

-The wreath lying on top of Queen Elizabeth II’s coffin is made up of flowers gathered from Balmoral, according to Buckingham Palace.
-It is made of sweet peas — one of the Queen’s favorite flowers — dahlias, phlox, white heather and pine fir.
+The wreath lying on top of Queen Elizabeth II’s coffin consists of flowers gathered from Balmoral, according to Buckingham Palace.
+It was made of sweet peas — one of the Queen’s favorite flowers — dahlias, phlox, white heather and pine fir.

 The coffin had been resting in the ballroom at Balmoral Castle, where estate staff could pay their last respects, a senior palace official said.